Banner Island Ballpark, Stockton, CALIFORNIA

 It wasn’t just old Ports that were celebrated: recent Ports were as well, as noted by a gigantic banner celebrating former Port Dallas Braden’s then-recent perfect game.
 I especially liked that he was depicted in a Ports’ uniform and not as an Oakland Athletic.
 And if that’s not enough, well, you can’t go wrong with fried asparagus.

 Seven bucks?
 Worth every penny.
 But then, I love both fried things and asparagus.

 In any event, the minor league 4th of July road trip tradition continues, and shall continue with children who likely will curse us for it one day “Da-aaaad, why can’t we stay home and watch fireworks like regular people do???”
 And I continue to enjoy it, as it takes me to nice places and people like we found here.
-Again–we’ll have to stay within driving distance for a while, but we’ve done nine of these now, and I just can’t picture the holiday without it.
+Again–we’ll have to stay within driving distance for a while, but we’ve done nine of these now, and I just can’t picture the

 Regional feel: 8/10